ymoua27/ops-reading-note/ops-201/reading8.md

 **What are the two types of registry settings stored for each Windows user account?**

-System wide that apply to all users and user account with theiir own specific settings
+System wide that apply to all users and user account with their own specific settings

 **What are “registry hacks” and why might someone want to use them?**
 The changes you make in the registry so you can enable hidden features and set specific options